basp/neko/README.md

 ## 猫 (neko)
 Neko is an experiment to build a single player game foundation on the LambdaMOO world idiom.
 LambdaMOO is a multi-user programmable object environment.
-It's a bit like Smalltalk but multiple users can edit and use objects at runtime and it has no graphics.
-Not suprisingly, it too originated at Palo Alto.
+It feels a bit like Smalltalk but it's more specialized and multiple users can edit and use objects at the same time at runtime, it also has a task scheduler and no graphics.
+Not suprisingly, it also originated at Palo Alto during the end of the first golden age of software (or was it the second?).

 ## Commands
 Neko operates on text commands with the following syntax: